PauloPHLP/Node.js-Repositories/README.md

 <h1 align="center">
   <img alt="Node.js" src=".github/logo.png" width="200px" />
 </h1>

 ## 🔎️ Description
 Back-end side of Repositories project.

-This project was made during the GoStack BootCamp in 2020.
+This project was made during the GoStack Boot Camp in 2020.

 Thank you and good coding 😎️